lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Version artifacts and use immutable releases.
 - Use service principals + secret management, and Unity Catalog for fine-grained access.

-If you want, I can outline a concrete GitHub Actions or Azure DevOps pipeline with exact CLI/REST calls and Terraform steps for a typical Databricks deployment.

 ## Can you describe how to run performance benchmarking and capacity planning for a Databricks data warehouse?
 High-level approach